 Creating opportunities for students to connect with science and math is a key part of growing their interest, encouraging them to think about the future and cultivating the next generation of professionals who will help advance technologies we use each day.
-That’s why the LG&E and KU Foundation is partnering with the University of Kentucky to support to the 2019 Women in Engineering (WiE) Explore Summer Camp.
+That’s why the LG&E and KU Foundation is partnering with the University of Kentucky to support the 2020 Women in Engineering (WiE) Explore Summer Camp.

 Scheduled for this summer at the UK College of Engineering, WiE Explore is a six-day, residential summer camp that enables female students to explore all nine UK engineering majors in a non-competitive, fun, hands-on environment.
 In addition to academic programming, WiE Explore participants spend time in recreational and social activities intended to acclimate them to the undergraduate experience at UK.
 Students have the opportunity to visit local engineering companies and meet female professional engineers across multiple engineering disciplines.
 Young women entering any high school grade (9-12) the next fall are eligible to register.